Robo-Advisor vs Financial Advisor: Which One Do You Actually Need?

 How These Options Can Be Combined

-• Self-directed portfolio plus an advice-only planner.
-The planner recommends an asset allocation and specific funds.
-The client holds the accounts at Vanguard, Fidelity, or Schwab and places the trades.
-The planner provides ongoing or as-needed advice on rebalancing, tax planning, and other decisions.
+- Self-directed portfolio plus an advice-only planner.
+The planner recommends an asset allocation and specific funds, you hold the accounts at Vanguard, Fidelity, or Schwab, and the planner walks you through the trades (typically over screenshare) so you can implement and maintain the portfolio over time.
+Planning and tax work are ongoing or as-needed.

-• Hybrid robo offerings.
+- Hybrid robo offerings on their own.
 Platforms like Betterment Premium and Schwab Intelligent Portfolios Premium pair a robo-built portfolio with scheduled access to a CFP® professional.
-They sit between a pure robo and a full human-advisor relationship in both cost and scope.
+The planning is generally scoped to what the platform supports rather than fully independent comprehensive planning, so they sit between a pure robo and an independent advisor in both cost and scope.

 Common Questions